 Customs bonds are required for any import shipment which value exceeds $2,500.
-Essentially, a customs bond is a contract to insure importers oblige with duties, taxes and fees owed to the government.
-Additionally, customs bonds are required for any import shipment if the commodity is subject to other government agency (OGA) requirements (i.e. FDA, USDA, BATF, etc.).
+Essentially, a customs bond is a contract to ensure importers oblige with duties, taxes and fees owed to the government.
+Additionally, customs bonds are required for any import shipment if the commodity is subject to other government agency (OGA) requirements (i.e., FDA, USDA, BATF, etc.).
 Bonds are a guarantee from a surety company that the importer of record will abide by the laws and regulations governing the importation of merchandise into the United States.

 There are three parties involved with a customs bond:

 The principal can be an importer, a broker, a carrier, a bonded warehouse proprietor, a foreign trade zone operator or any one of several other parties that seek to do business with CBP.